ldp77/gridline/README.md

 >
 > Oddsmakers set the value of the point spread such that each team has an equal likelihood to "cover the spread", which means "win after the point spread is factored in."
 >
-> In other words, Given the final score of a game, the value of the point spread is subtracted from the winning team's score, and the team that has more points after that subtraction is the team that covered the spread.
+> In other words, Given the final score of a game, the value of the point spread is subtracted from the favorite's score, and the team that has more points after that subtraction is the team that covered the spread.
 >
 > Ex.
 If Texas A&M beat Miami 30-21, since the point spread was Texas A&M -6.5, Texas A&M covers the spread because they have more points even after the 6.5 was subtracted from their score.